lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 # Car Detection Tutorial

+NOTE: This tutorial has been written using OpenVINO™ toolkit version 1.2 and is for use with this version only.
+Using this tutorial with any other version may not be correct.

 # Table of Contents

 <p></p><div class="table-of-contents"><ul><li><a href="#table-of-contents">Table of Contents</a></li><li><a href="#introduction">Introduction</a></li><li><a href="#getting-started">Getting Started</a><ul><li><a href="#prerequisites">Prerequisites</a></li><li><a href="#downloading-the-tutorial-from-the-git-repository">Downloading the Tutorial from the Git Repository</a><ul><li><a href="#using-git-clone-to-clone-the-entire-repository">Using Git Clone to Clone the Entire Repository</a></li><li><a href="#using-svn-export-to-download-only-this-tutorial">Using SVN Export to Download Only This Tutorial</a></li><li><a href="#tutorial-files">Tutorial FIles</a></li></ul></li><li><a href="#openvino-toolkit-overview-and-terminology">OpenVINO Toolkit Overview and Terminology</a><ul><li><a href="#using-the-inference-engine">Using the Inference Engine</a><ul><li><a href="#inference-engine-api-integration-flow">Inference Engine API Integration Flow</a></li><li><a href="#setting-up-command-line-to-use-the-openvino-toolkit-executables-and-libraries">Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries</a></li></ul></li><li><a href="#where-do-the-inference-models-come-from">Where Do the Inference Models Come from?</a></li></ul></li></ul></li><li><a href="#key-concepts">Key Concepts</a><ul><li><a href="#batch-size">Batch Size</a><ul><li><a href="#how-does-batch-size-affect-performance-and-latency">How Does Batch Size Affect Performance and Latency?</a></li></ul></li><li><a href="#image-processing-pipeline">Image Processing Pipeline</a></li><li><a href="#synchronous-vs-asynchronous-api">Synchronous vs. Asynchronous API</a></li></ul></li><li><a href="#tutorial-step-1-create-the-base-opencv-application">Tutorial Step 1: Create the Base OpenCV Application</a></li><li><a href="#tutorial-step-2-add-the-first-model-vehicle-detection">Tutorial Step 2: Add the first Model, Vehicle Detection</a></li><li><a href="#tutorial-step-3-add-the-second-model-vehicle-attributes-detection">Tutorial Step 3: Add the Second Model, Vehicle Attributes Detection</a></li><li><a href="#tutorial-step-4-using-the-asynchronous-api">Tutorial Step 4: Using the Asynchronous API</a></li><li><a href="#conclusion">Conclusion</a></li><li><a href="#references-and-more-information">References and More Information</a></li></ul></div><p></p>